achrafaourik/DocChat/README.md

 ## 🛠 Features

 - **Model Choice Flexibility**: Choose between ChatGPT or a local language model based on your preferences and needs.
-- **Document Understanding**: Our system is designed to analyze your internal documents and extract the most relevant pieces of information in response to user queries.
+- **Document Understanding**:The system is designed to analyze your internal documents and extract the most relevant pieces of information in response to user queries.
 - **Cosine Similarity Search**: By comparing the cosine similarity between a user query and the text in the document, it retrieves the most relevant information to provide accurate and precise responses.
 - **Model Quantization**: The local language model uses quantization, a technique that reduces the VRAM consumed and speeds up inference considerably.
 This feature converts the transformer model weights from 16bit to 4bit, enabling efficient utilization of your hardware resources.